jaySaez/workout-tracker/prompts.md

 ## Prompt Log for This Assignment

 ### Prompt 1:
->"Replace me with a propt"
+how do i delete all mongodb items with a specific parameter value?

 ---